AK-Kang/FutureMakers2022/README.md

 7/12
 Today, I learned about tensors and different packages for machine learning: Tensorflow, Keras, and Pytorch.
 I learned the difference between these different packages and when to use which.

+7/13
+I learned about forward pass and backward pass.
+I also learned about how to combine features with weights and biases together to make predictions.